 Should I drink meal replacement shakes if I have nutritional problems (e.g. diabetes, anemia, etc.)?
 It depends on the specific condition.
 As with any new supplement, you should always consult your doctor before trying meal replacement shakes, especially if you have pre-existing dietary or metabolic problems.
 Many meal replacement shakes are made without common allergenic substances such as dairy or soy.
 Just make sure you research the products thoroughly before buying and talk to your doctor to make sure you can safely consume them.

-Can meal replacement shakes treat any medical conditions?
+Can meal replacement shake treat any medical conditions?
 No, meal replacement shakes are not approved by the FDA for any medical treatments and they are not meant to be used as medicine.
 Meal replacement shakes are a way to bolster your daily routine with essential nutritional supplements.
 They are not meant to manage symptoms or serve as a replacement for treatments for any conditions.

 Can drinking too many meal replacement shakes harm me?
 No, in general, meal replacement shakes will not harm you, even if you drink multiple servings a day.
 Meal shakes with high quantities of fiber can cause constipation or bloating if drank in excess, and drinking too much can make you nauseous, especially if you are not used to taking meal replacement shakes.
 Some people who have a rare genetic condition called urea cycle disorder can be harmed by ingesting too much protein, but the condition is extremely rare and it is hard to consume the dangerous amount of protein from meal replacement shakes.

 Can a meal replacement shake help you lose weight?
-Meal replacement shakes are not designed for weight loss, however they may help the process.
+Meal replacement shakes are not designed for weight loss, however, they may help the process.
 This is because meal replacement shakes tend to be lower calorie than a lot of foods.
 They also help curb appetite and cravings, due to their high protein content and quality ingredients.

 With growing numbers of the world population becoming obese, the desire to attain proper body weight and health is on the rise.
 This has also lead to an increase in the number of weight-loss products and advertisements, most of which are geared towards “get-thin-quick” schemes and other controversial methods of losing weight.